yannforget/spell-website/content/news/postdoc-wise.md

 ---
 author: "Marius Gilbert"
 date: 2018-09-05
-title: "2 -year Post-Doc position in global livestock distribution modelling"
+title: "2-year Post-Doc position in global livestock distribution modelling"
 ---

 ### A 2-year post-doc position starting immediately is available to work on global spatial and temporal distribution models of livestock.